 Jesus entrusted the ministry of reconciliation to the Church.
 The Sacrament of Penance (Reconciliation) is God’s gift to us so that any sin committed after Baptism can be forgiven.
 In confession, we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins.
 With absolution, we are reconciled to God and the Church.
 The Sacrament helps us stay close to the truth that we cannot live without God.
 “In him we live and move and have our being” (Acts 17:28) (USCCB.org).

-In the past, FAITH (the family faith formation program at MPB) has been viewed as a program offered to parish families whose children do not attend Catholic school.
+In the past, FAITH (the family-based religious education program at MPB) has been viewed as a program offered to parish families whose children do not attend Catholic school.
 However, FAITH is a parish sponsored program, meaning it is open to all families registered in our parish, regardless of where children attend school.
 FAITH provides an opportunity for families to journey together – through prayer, activity, and discussion – as they grow in their understanding of and participation in our Catholic identity.
 FAITH is a mandatory component of the sacramental preparation process for children who do not attend Catholic school and participation is strongly encouraged for those children who do attend Catholic school.

 Year 1 (typically 2nd Grade):

-- In the fall of year 1, baptized children prepare for and celebrate their First Reconciliation.
+- In the fall of Year 1, baptized children prepare for and celebrate their First Reconciliation.

-- In the spring of year 1, families will begin working through the Confirmation component of the in-home study program.
+- In the spring of Year 1, families will begin working through the Confirmation component of the in-home study program.

 Year 2 (typically 3rd Grade):

-- All baptized MPB youth 2nd grade or above who have not yet celebrated their First Reconciliation AND
+- Registration is open to all baptized MPB youth 2nd grade or above who have not yet celebrated their First Reconciliation AND

 - Who attend Family Service Sundays AND